Exact Pareto Optimal Search for Multi-Task Learning and Multi-Criteria Decision-Making: Exact Pareto Optimal Search Algorithms

 \subsection{EPO Search for Tracing the Pareto Front from $\mathbf{x}^0 \in \mathcal{P}$}

-If the initialization $\mathbf{x}^0$ itself is a Pareto optimal solution, then we can modify the EPO search in Algorithm \ref{alg:epo_search_x0_random} to trace the Pareto front from $\mathbf{x}^0$ to $\mathbf{x}^*_\mathbf{r}$, an EPO solution w.r.t. preference vector $\mathbf{r}$, and obtain new Pareto optimal solutions along the trajectory.
-The QP problem solved in each iteration of the modified EPO search is given by

-Note that we have excluded the constraint \eqref{eq:qp_J*} associated to objectives of $\mathrm{J}^*$.
-Because, if the objective vector $\mathbf{f}^t$ is (approximately) on the Pareto front, then some objectives with highest relative value ($r_jf^t_j$) may require a further increase in their value to move towards an EPO solution.

-In the modified algorithm we use Cauchy-Schwarz anchor direction \eqref{eq:cs_anchor} in the balance mode.
-Because it is orthogonal to the objective vector (see claim \ref{th:fa_cs=0}), and guarantees to escape the local Pareto optimal at $\mathbf{x}^t$ to a new point (formalized in theorem \ref{th:d_nd}).
-However, if we use only the balance mode until $\mu(\mathbf{f}^t, \mathbf{r}^{-1}) \sim 0$, the trajectory may drift away from the Pareto front, especially for convex objective functions (see appendix \ref{sec:trace_wo_des}).
-Therefore, to ensure that the objective vectors $\mathbf{f}^{t}$ in EPO search trajectory stay close to the Pareto front, we alternate between the balance mode and descent mode in every iteration.
-But the stopping criteria is checked only in the balance mode; because the goal is to keep ``balancing" the relative objective vector $\mathbf{r}\odot\mathbf{f}$ until it reaches uniformity $\mathbf{1}$.
-This EPO Search is summarized in Algorithm \ref{alg:epo_search_x0_po}.
+If the initialization $\mathbf{x}^0$ itself is a PO solution, then we can modify the EPO search of Algorithm \ref{alg:epo_search_x0_random} to trace the PF from $\mathbf{x}^0$ to $\mathbf{x}^*_\mathbf{r}$, an EPO solution w.r.t. weight vector $\mathbf{r}$, and obtain new PO solutions along the trajectory.
+In the modified algorithm we use CSZ inequality-based anchor direction \eqref{eq:cs_anchor} in the balance mode because it is orthogonal to the objective vector (see Claim \ref{th:fa_cs=0}), and guarantees to escape the local PO at $\mathbf{x}^t$ to a new point (justified in the proof of Theorem \ref{th:d_nd_unconst}).
+However, if we use only the balance mode until $\omega(\mathbf{f}^t, \mathbf{r}^{-1}) \geq \epsilon_1$ for a small $\epsilon_1>0$, the trajectory may drift away from the PF, especially for convex objective functions (see \S \ref{sec:trace_wo_des}).
+Therefore, to ensure that the objective vectors $\mathbf{f}^{t}$ in EPO search trajectory stay close to the PF, we alternate between the balance mode and descent mode in every iteration.
+To ensure the proportionality gauge \eqref{eq:cs_prop} does not increase in the descent mode, we extend the QP \eqref{eq:epo_qp} (see \S \ref{sec:cepo_trace} for its extension to constrained MOO)

-Note that both the $m$-dimensional QP problems \eqref{eq:qp_x0_random} and \eqref{eq:qp_x0_po} are convex, have at most $p$ inequality constraints and $q$ equality constraints, and are independent of $n$.
-They can be solved efficiently, e.g., using interior point methods \citep{cai2013complexity,zhang2021wide}.
-In deep networks, usually the dimension ($n$) of the gradients $n \gg m$ and the per-iteration complexity of Algorithm \ref{alg:epo_search_x0_random} as well as Algorithm \ref{alg:epo_search_x0_po} is $O(n)$.
+where $\mathbf{a}^{bal}$ is the balancing anchor direction \eqref{eq:cs_anchor}, and $\mathbb{1}_{des}$ is an indicator variable for descent mode, which applies the constraint \eqref{eq:des_pos} only in the descent mode.
+But the stopping criteria is checked only in the balance mode: the goal is to keep {\it balancing} the relative objective vector $\mathbf{r}\odot\mathbf{f}$ until it is proportional to uniformity $\mathbf{1}$.
+Note, this balance mode ignores the constraints in \eqref{eq:J_index} for objectives of $\mathrm{J}^*$ \eqref{eq:qp_J*_unconst} because, if $\mathbf{f}^t$ is on (close to) the PF, then an $f_{j^*}^t$ for $j^*\in \mathrm{J}^*$ may need to increment to move towards the EPO solution.
+Algorithm~\ref{alg:epo_search_x0_po} summarizes the entire method.